Shimon Peres Fast Facts

 June 19, 2011 - Urges peace talks with the Palestinians and warns the United Nations against recognizing Palestine as an independent state outside of a peace plan.

-May 29, 2012 - Receives the Presidential Medal of Freedom from President Barack Obama during an East Room ceremony in the White House.
+May 29, 2012 - Receives the Presidential Medal of Freedom from US President Barack Obama during an East Room ceremony in the White House.

 July 24, 2014 - His term as president ends.